hotdog-werx/pkglink/README.md

 Create symlinks to python package directories from PyPI packages or GitHub repos into your current working directory.

-This package provides two complementary tools:
+This package provides three complementary tools:

 - **`pkglink`**: For accessing resources from any Python package or GitHub repo
 - **`pkglinkx`**: For making GitHub Python projects `uvx`-compatible for CLI execution
+- **`pkglink-batch`**: For reading project configuration from `pkglink.config.yaml` and processing multiple pkglink operations in staged batches

 ## ⚠️ Requirements